Good Food vs. Hello Fresh

 |BBB Rating||A-||No rating|

 While comparing Good Food vs. Hello Fresh, we noticed that both companies started offering meal kit delivery the same year, 2016.
-However, by 2020, Hello Fresh covered more provinces delivering meals to nearly every single Canadian household, while Good Food only served large- and medium-sized cities.
-Other advantages of Hello Fresh include the largest portion size of all Canadian meal kits, recyclable packaging, the easiest-to-use app, and an excellent sign-up offer that saves you $80 with the MKC80 coupon code.
+However, by 2021, Hello Fresh covered more provinces delivering meals to nearly every single Canadian household, while Good Food only served large- and medium-sized cities.
+Other advantages of Hello Fresh include the largest portion size of all Canadian meal kits, recyclable packaging, the easiest-to-use app, and an excellent sign-up offer that saves you $100 with the BFMKC100 coupon code.

 Good Food Company, on the other hand, offers the second-lowest-priced meal kits in Canada (after Chefs Plate) and has more low-carb options than Hello Fresh.
 It is the third most popular meal kit in Canada.
 Unfortunately, Good Food does not have a downloadable app yet.

 If the price is the main consideration in your family’s meal kit journey, then it’s important to note than Goodfood is roughly a buck-per-plate (or per portion—however you want to phrase it) cheaper than Hello Fresh.
 In all of our other key categories, Hello Fresh comes out on top.
 Hello Fresh consistently gets higher ratings for overall taste (which makes sense given how many more Canadians have decided to subscribe to Hello Fresh vs GoodFood), especially when it comes to dishes that include meat.
 Hello Fresh’s more sustainable packaging, and the ability to recycle/return the freezer bags is another key differentiator.
 The final key factor for us is that Hello Fresh has an offer below that allows you to instantly save $100 off your first couple of weeks, whereas Goodfood has no similar offer available at the moment.